TheMindCompany/orderitem/README.md

 ### Using as Daemon

-Daemon mode runs orderitem as HTTP REST service.
+Daemon mode runs OrderITEM as HTTP REST service.
 You can either use the options arguments to predefine route values or environment value equivalents.
 See below examples.

 ---